-- Enter a task duration of 0 (zero), and a start date, to create a milestone.
+- To create the milestone, enter a task duration of zero and a start date.

-TIP: To create an extended milestone, enter a task duration of ~0, and a start date.
-An extended milestone requires one full working day to complete, but is still represented by a diamond shape in the Gantt chart.
+To create an extended milestone, enter a task duration of ~0 and a start date.
+An extended milestone requires one full working day to complete, but you can still see its diamond shape in the Gantt chart.

 Follow these step-by-step instructions to setup your parent rollup functionality in a project sheet.

-The Start Date for a Parent will be automatically set to the earliest Start Date from all of its Child Rows.
-Similarly the End Date will be set to the last End Date from all its Child Rows.
+The Start Date for a parent is the earliest start date from all of its child rows.
+Similarly, the End Date is the last end date from all its child rows.

-The Duration on the Parent reflects the number of working days between the Start Date and End Date in that row.
-It provides the full time span encompassed by that section of tasks, from the earliest sub-task to the latest, as opposed to a sum of their durations.
+The Duration on the parent reflects the number of working days between the Start Date and End Date in that row.
+It provides a full time span, from the earliest subtask to the latest, as opposed to a sum of their durations.

-The % Complete on the Parent row will calculate a weighted percentage based on both the Duration and % Complete entered on each child row.
-In this way, completing child rows with shorter durations won’t affect the Parent row % Complete as much as completing a longer duration child row.
-Because of the way this is calculated, only sub-tasks with a given Duration and a given % Complete value will be included in the parent row roll-up.
+The % Complete on the parent row calculates a weighted percentage based on both the Duration and % Complete entered on each child row.
+In this way, completing child rows with shorter durations does not affect the parent row % Complete as much as completing a longer duration child row.

 The parent row rollup includes only subtasks with a given Duration and a % Complete value.